Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (3) Feline Grace: The Investigator gets +1d to keep balance.

-- (3) Scarred: The Investigator starts with knowledge of the Mythos and can resist with Mind to recall Information about it.
+- (3) Enlightened: The Investigator starts with knowledge of the Mythos and can resist with Mind to recall Information about it.
 Additionally, they have -1 max.
 Mind but take +1d when casting spells or when resisting the Mythos with Mind.

 - (3) Well-Connected: The Investigator gets +1d to procure people.